sen-francis/LSPT-Search-Engine/README.md

 ## Data Flow

 The flow of data across various teams concerned with the **Text Transformation** component are described below:
-1. The **Crawling** teams crawl HTML documents from the web and store all the documents in the **Document Data Source** database.
-They maintain a list of recently crawled webpages.
+1. The Crawling team crawl HTML documents from the web and store all the documents in the **Document Data Source** database.
-2. The **Text Transformation** component sends a request (at a regular interval, say, every 2 hours) to the **Crawling** team's API and returns a list of *pageIDs* of the recently crawled webpages.
+2. The **Text Transformation** component sends a request (at a regular interval, say, once every day) to the **Document Data Store** team's API to pull all recently crawled/updated HTML documents.
-3. The **Text Transformation** component sends a request to the **Document Data Source** to send all HTML documents corresponding to the list of *pageIDs*.
-4. The HTML pages are received by the **Text Transformation** component.
+3. The HTML pages are received by the **Text Transformation** component.
 Text transformation is performed on each page such as HTML tag identification, lemmatization, n-gram identification etc.
-5. The results are then sent to the database at the **Document Data Source** where all the text transformation is stored along with the webpage information.
+4. The results are then sent to the database at the **Document Data Source** where all the text transformation is stored along with the webpage information.
-6. The indexing team independently calls the **Document Data Storage** as and when they need to do indexing.
+5. The indexing team independently calls the **Document Data Storage** as and when they need to do indexing.

 ## Team Members